 Now that your cable is installed, let’s see how to use it in both modes.

-After installing the cable as describe in the previous page, you should check if the cable is correctly installed on Device Manager (right click My Computer, Properties, Hardware, Device Manager).
+After installing the cable as described on the previous page, you should check if the cable is correctly installed on Device Manager (right-click My Computer, Properties, Hardware, Device Manager).
 It should be listed under “Universal Serial Bus controllers.”
 See Figure 6.
 (Our cable is listed as “Hi-Speed USB Bridge Cable,” but your cable can use a slightly different name, depending on the manufacturer.)

 To transfer files, you should open the transfer program that was installed when you ran the setup file.
 On our cable, this program was called PClinq2.
 This program must be opened on both computers.

-As we mentioned, in network mode, the computers will be linked in a small network, and the connection will work as the same as a network.
-This mode allows you to share the Internet connection, if it is available on one of the computers.
+As we mentioned, in network mode, the computers will be linked in a small network, and the connection will work the same as a network.
+This mode allows you to share the Internet connection if it is available on one of the computers.

 After installing the cab

-le as described before, you should check if the cable is correctly installed as a network adapter on Device Manager (right click My Computer, Properties, Hardware, Device Manager).
+As described before, you should check if the cable is correctly installed as a network adapter on Device Manager (right-click My Computer, Properties, Hardware, Device Manager).
 It should be listed under “Network adapters.”
 See Figure 8.
 (Our cable is listed as “Hi-Speed USB-USB Network Adapter,” but your cable can use a slightly different name, depending on the manufacturer.)